Nyholm/next-faker/README.md

 }
 ```

-Some "core features" in 1.0 like Doctrine support should be moved to an extension
+Some "core features" in 1.0 like Doctrine support should be moved to an extension,
 and it will probably live in its own package.

 A suggestion about what extension that should be in the core package could be found